-Question: What happens if I withdraw from my Spring 2017 course(s) and do not fulfill my foundational requirement deadline?
+Question: What happens if I withdraw from my Fall 2019 course(s) and do not fulfill my foundational requirement deadline?

 Question: How can I confirm that I have withdrawn from my course(s)?

 Answer: To confirm if you withdrew from a course(s) correctly, please view your “Student Detail Schedule” section of OSCAR.
-The step-by-step instructions on how to view this can be found in Sections F and G of the Spring 2017 Orientation document (linked above).
-Once a student has withdrawn from his/her course successfully, its status field in OSCAR will change from "**Registered**" to "Course Drop by Student” or “Withdrawn from School”. **Please do not email our office asking for confirmation of your withdrawal, as you will be directed to this email.**
+The step-by-step instructions on how to view this can be found in Section H of the Orientation document (linked above).
+Once a student has withdrawn from his/her course successfully, its status field in OSCAR will change from "**Registered**” to “Course Withdrawal”, "Course Drop by Student”, “Withdrawn from School”, or “Withdrawal-Student Initiated”. **Please do not email our office asking for confirmation of your withdrawal, as you will be directed to this email.**

-Question: If I withdraw from my Spring 2017 course(s), do I need to complete a Petition to the Faculty form to enroll in Summer 2017 courses?
+Question: If I withdraw from my Fall 2019 course(s), do I need to complete a Petition to the Faculty form to enroll in the Spring 2020 term?

-Answer: As per Georgia Tech policy (http://www.registrar.gatech.edu/students/readmission.php), “Any student, except a part-time graduate student, who withdraws during a term and wishes to return the following term must complete a petition to the faculty form only.”
-Therefore, since OMSCS students are part-time graduate students, you do not need to submit a "Petition to the Faculty” form if you withdraw from your Spring 2017 course(s).
+Answer: As per Georgia Tech policy (https://registrar.gatech.edu/alumni/readmission), “Any student, except a part-time graduate student, who withdraws during a term and wishes to return the following term must complete a petition to the faculty form only.”
+Therefore, since OMSCS students are part-time graduate students, you do not need to submit a "Petition to the Faculty” form if you withdraw from your Fall 2019 course(s).

 Question: When would an OMSCS student need to apply for readmission?

-For example, if a student enrolls in a Spring 2017 course and withdraws (which would result in a “W” on his/her transcript), this counts as a record of enrollment for that semester.
-Therefore, the student would need to sit out the Summer 2017 and Fall 2017 semesters before having to apply for readmission for Spring 2018 (or any semester thereafter).
+For example, if a student enrolls in a Fall 2019 course and withdraws (which would result in a “W” on his/her transcript), this counts as a record of enrollment for that semester.
+Therefore, the student would need to sit out the Spring 2020 and Summer 2020 semesters before having to apply for readmission for Fall 2020 (or any semester thereafter).

-Question: Who should I contact for questions about refund eligibility?
+Question: Who should I contact for questions about refunds/refund eligibility?

 Answer: For questions regarding refunds, please contact the Bursar's Office.
 Their contact information can be found on their website at http://www.bursar.gatech.edu.